iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 In simple hypergraph, the two message passing stages are symmetric.
 Thus, the same vertex and hyperedge attention layer can be used in the two stages.
-Given the vertex features ``X``, hyperedge features ``Y``, simple hypergraph ``hg``, and linear layers ``atten_vertex`` and ``atten_hyperedge``, you can compute the hyperedge weights for the two stages by follows:
+Given the vertex features ``X``, hyperedge features ``Y``, simple hypergraph ``hg``, and linear layers ``atten_vertex`` and ``atten_hyperedge``, you can compute the hyperedge weights for the two stages as follows:

 .. code-block:: python